ritututeja/HAMR_Tutorial/step1.rst

 1. Login to the |discovery_enviornment|.

-2. CLick on "Apps" tab in the Discovery Environment and search for "fastqc".
+2. Click on "Apps" tab in the Discovery Environment and search for "fastqc".

 3. Click on the app icon.